fireRun-io/firebase-logging/README.md

 ### Example

-Start the logging to the console for project myFirerun, only for the sendReport function, and save to the savelog.txt file.
+Start the logging to the console for project myFirerun, only for the sendReport function, save to the savelog.txt file, and format the time to local.

-`firebase-logging --project=myFirerun --func=sendReport --file=savelog.txt`
+`firebase-logging --project=myFirerun --func=sendReport --file=savelog.txt --ft`

 ### Options